Havrå: Name

 The name, with various spellings, dates back as far as 1303.
 In the oldest sources the name is written Havra (possibly representing Havrá).
 From the 16th century the name was often spelled (with many variations) Havre.

 In 1949–1950, a film called Havretunet was made about life at Havrå.
 It was released in 1952.
 Some of the people taking part in the film worked to change the name from Havre to Havrå.
-This changing of name was accepted by the National Map Service, but the name change remains controversial among the local population.
+This changing of name was accepted by the Norwegian Mapping Authority, but the name change remains controversial among the local population.

-Part of The Museum Centre in Hordaland
+Museum Centre in Hordaland

-The farm is now a part of the museum organisation The Museum Centre in Hordaland, together with Osterøy museum, The Heathland Centre at Lygra and The Western Norway Emigration Centre at Radøy, and The Textile Industry Museum, The Conservation Department, The Cultural Heritage Service in Nordhordland, and the museum administration in Salhus.
+The farm is now a part of the museum organisation The Museum Centre in Hordaland, together with the Osterøy Museum, The Heathland Centre at Lygra, the Western Norway Emigration Center on the island of Radøy, The Textile Industry Museum, The Conservation Department, The Cultural Heritage Service in Nordhordland, and the museum administration in Salhus.